TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/Install.rst

 ..  tip::
     The following commands expect a completely empty directory.
-Do not open the project in an IDE like phpstorm before they are run.
+Do not open the project in an IDE like PhpStorm before the commands have been executed.
 IDEs will usually create a hidden folder like :path:`.idea` that will cause an error message with the `composer create-project` command.